 Buy from Amazon

 This is yet another English Ivy variant that will make one of the best houseplants.
-The Ivalace boasts shiny leaves that stretch up to one inch.
+The Ivalace boasts shiny leaves with a cupped and lacy appearance and stretching up to one inch.
 Their leaf edges are quite curvy, adding to their uniqueness.
-The Ivalace can assume a height of a whopping three feet and a width of four feet.
-Their leaves tend to have a cupped and lacy appearance.

-The Ivalace ivy is a fast-growing plant and makes an excellent houseplant, though you can use it as a groundcover in certain areas.
-While growing this plant at home, make sure it is duly sheltered from cold winds.
-Most of the time, however, it thrives well under full or partial sunlight.
+While growing this plant home, ensure it is duly sheltered from cold winds.
+The variant thrives well under full or partial sunlight.

 13. Boston Ivy (Parthenocissus Tricuspidata)